Timeline - Major attacks in the Afghan capital

 Following is a timeline of attacks on government and foreign targets in Kabul since 2008:

-A suicide bomber in car blew himself up in front of the gate of the British Council before dawn, and another car packed with explosives detonated moments later while four attackers, three of them men clad in burqa cloak worn by Afghan women, stormed the compound.
+A suicide bomber in car blew himself up in front of the gate of the British Council before dawn, and another car packed with explosives detonated moments later while four attackers, three of the men clad in the all-enveloping burqa cloak worn by Afghan women, stormed the compound.

 June 28 - At least 10 Afghan civilians are killed when suicide bombers and heavily armed Taliban insurgents attacked the Intercontinental hotel, Afghan officials said.